 Significant businesses within the state include the design and manufacture of aircraft, automotive, computer software development, retail, telecommunication, and tourism.
 You can consider partnering or investing in US companies in these sectors.

 Washington is reputed as one of the best states for business and for making a living in US.
 The accolades it has won include:

 Washington dominates aerospace innovation in the world.
-The state is anchored by Boeing and also hosts a rapidly growing space cluster featuring visionary companies such as Blue Origin and SpaceX.
+The state is anchored by Boeing and hosts a rapidly growing space cluster featuring visionary companies such as Blue Origin and SpaceX.

 More than 1,400 aerospace-related companies within the state serve as the supply chain for every major aircraft manufacturer and air carrier in the world.
-Its 136,000 highly-skilled workers produce 1,400 aircraft and unmanned aerial systems annually, manufacturing nearly 90% of all commercial aircraft in the United States.
+Its 136,000 highly skilled workers produce 1,400 aircraft and unmanned aerial systems annually, manufacturing nearly 90% of all commercial aircraft in the United States.

-If you own an aerospace company and want your business to soar to greater height, put Washington on your business expansion radar so that you can benefit from this dense ecosystem of innovation and invention.
+If you own an aerospace company and want your business to soar to greater heights, put Washington on your business expansion radar so that you can benefit from this dense ecosystem of innovation and invention.